jjvanzon/JJs-Reference-Architecture/layers.md

 Introduction
 ------------

-Software can be split up into 3 layers:
+Software might be split up into 3 layers:

 <img src="images/data-business-presentation.png" width="141" />

 The presentation layer is the visual part of a program.
 It is what the user sees.
 The screens of the system.

-The business layer can model of the functionality of a software program.
-You generally don't see it, but it defines and enforces the rules of the system.
-It is like the internal, mechanical parts of a system.
+The business layer can model of the functionality of a software program, but you generally don't see it.
+It defines and enforces the rules of the system.
+It is like the internal, mechanical parts.

 The data layer, models and stores the data.
 It models functionality, but more passively: it does not really do anything on its own.
 It does not really process the data.
 It just stores it.